lazywhite/lang/backend/go/note.md

 68. when declaring a const, type could be omitted
 69. you cannot define a function inside a function in Go
 70. slice could contain any type, include other slices
-71. you can skip the index or value by assigning to "_"
+71. when iterate container by "range" you can skip the index or value by assigning it to "_"